Lesedi-Projects/BPM-Customer-Onboarding-Analysis/README.md

 A full end-to-end business process improvement project conducted as part of an assignment for the BCom Honours in Management Information Systems degree programme (2026).

-The study analyses the customer process of a South African subsidiary of a multinational organisation (anonymised for confidentiality).
+The project analyses the customer onboarding process of a South African subsidiary of a multinational organisation (anonymised for confidentiality).